noorulain276775/realworld-oop-python/bank_account/README.md

 - **Deposit:** Add money to the account with validation for positive amounts.
 - **Withdraw:** Subtract money ensuring no negative balances allowed.
 - **Check Balance:** View current account balance.
-- **Transaction History:** Keep a log of deposits and withdrawals with timestamps.
+- **Transaction History:** Keep a log of deposits and withdrawals with timestamps.Every transaction is date and time stamped for auditability.

 ### Intermediate-Level Features
 - **Transfer Funds:** Move money between two accounts with transaction logging on both sides.